spatialos/UnrealGDK/SpatialGDK/Documentation/content/game-client-interest-management.md

 ### Example
 In your game you have an Actor Blueprint called `PlayerCharacter`, which represents players within your game.
 If you set `PlayerCharacter`'s `NetCullDistanceSquared` to 200 meters, then all game clients will receive updates about all `PlayerCharacter`s that are within 200 meters of their own player.

-And if you set the `NetCullDistanceSquared` to 400 meters for vehicles, game clients receive updates about vehicles within 400 meters of their player.
+If you also have an Actor Blueprint called `Vehicle`, and you set its `NetCullDistanceSquared` to 400 meters, then game clients will receive updates about all `Vehicle`s within 400 meters of their player.

 ![NetCullDistanceSquared diagram]({{assetRoot}}assets/screen-grabs/game-client-interest-management/net-cull-distance-diagram.png)
 <br>_Image: A game client receives updates about Characters and vehicles that are close enough to its player, according to the Characters’ and vehicles’ `NetCullDistanceSquared`._